RedisLabs/redislabs-docs/content/rc/api/how-to/update-databases.md

 }
 ```

-#### Viewing database ReplicaOf information
+#### Viewing database Replica Of information

-The API operation `GET /subscriptions/{subscription-id}/databases/{database-id}` returns information on a specific database, including the ReplicaOf endpoints defined for the specific database.
+The API operation `GET /subscriptions/{subscription-id}/databases/{database-id}` returns information on a specific database, including the Replica Of endpoints defined for the specific database.